cqtan/microservices-primer/README.md

 # Tips

 - Add this line `alias k="kubectl"` to your `.zshrc` file for a shortcut, e.g. `k get pods`
+- You can chain the creation of multiple Resource Objects with `---` symbol

 # Scenarios